Loading...

 Phone Calls: After booking, you will generally be allowed to make a phone call.
 Use this call wisely.
 Contact a family member, friend, or an attorney.
 Having someone aware of your situation and potentially able to help with bail is essential.

 Bail: Bail is a sum of money paid to the court as a guarantee that you will appear for your scheduled court dates.
 The amount of bail in Chattahoochee for a DUI charge can vary depending on the circumstances of your arrest, your criminal history, and other factors.
-We'll discuss bail in more detail later.
+First offense bail is typically between $500-$2,500.

 Missing deadlines in a DUI case can have serious consequences.
 Pay close attention to these key timelines: